baumrock/RockPageBuilder/docs/readme.md

 ## Key Features

-* **Frontend Editing:** Clients can edit content right where they see it.
+* **Frontend Editing:** Clients can edit content right where they see it and rearrange elements by drag and drop.
 You wouldn't believe how much difference that makes!

 * **Think in blocks:** This does not only give your client more flexibility but also reduces the need for multiple similar templates.
 I've built websites with only a `home` and `basic-page` template!